 Kids ages 5-10 are able to become Cub Scouts and learn useful lessons in the outdoors.
 Like joining Scouting though, becoming a Cub Scout also costs money.
 In this article, I’ll be breaking down all of the costs that you’ll need to be prepared for before joining a Cub Scout pack!

-Wow, that isn’t cheap.
+Wow, being a Cub Scout isn’t cheap.
 However, while Cub Scouting can seem like a lot of money upfront, don’t worry— in this article, we’ll also be going over some ways to lower the costs of Cub Scouting!

 Cub Scout Uniform Costs